" " " "

-If you need more help before making an application, you can always get in touch – email [email protected] or call 018658607.
+If you need more help before making an application, you can always get in touch by emailimg [email protected] or call 01 819 2976

-1. Are you eligible?
-What groups can apply to Croke Park for support?
+1. Eligibilty - what groups can apply for support?

-• Your group must be a voluntary, community, residents, or small, local not-for-profit organisation that is based in, & benefits residents in Croke Park’s 1.5km community radius.
+• Your group must be a voluntary, community, residents, or small, local not-for-profit organisation that benefits residents, within Croke Park’s 1.5km community radius

 • Applications are also considered from groups of residents who come together informally to organise local events or activities, such as street greening groups or street parties.

-• In every instance, 80% of the project’s beneficiaries must be usually resident in the 1.5km community radius & you must be able to illustrate this within your application.
+• In all cases, 80% of the project’s beneficiaries must be usually resident in the 1.5km community radius & you must be able to show this in your application.

 • Applications from private, profit-making, or commercial organisations